spessasus/SpessaSynth/README.md

 #### todo
 - make the worklet system perform good
-- port the worklet system to emscripten (maybe)
 - fix rare clicking in volenv attack (TR-909 kick for example)

 #### Why did I make this?